Educational Pipeline Program

 Goals

-- Demonstrate to high school students to the importance of post-secondary education in addition to introducing them to a variety of careers in medicine and healthcare
+- Expose high school students to a variety of careers in healthcare and medicine that require different levels of training and preparation.

-- Help medical students and other Penn students and faculty learn to communicate effectively about medical problems in “plain English”
+- Help medical students and other Penn students and faculty learn to communicate effectively about medical problems in ways that the public is able to understand.

 Academic Year Program